bradkeifer/esp32-HD44780/examples/lcd_tools/README.md

 70: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 ```

-* Here we found the address of LCD is 0x3f.
+* Here we found the address of the LCD is 0x3f.

 ### Initialize the LCD